-3.114 Whilst local services are not considered a critical issue for the delivery of the LAPP, they are important to securing the sustainability and attractiveness of communities and wider objectives to reduce car journeys.

-- 3.115 In relation to healthcare, further engagement will be required with CCGs to refine future requirements which will be informed by more detailed site information as allocations are confirmed and individual proposals come forward. - 3.116 In relation to local services such as shopping, the City is very compact with excellent public transport services to local and City Centre facilities.
-Appendix 4 demonstrates the strong relationship between the site allocations and health and local services facilities in the City, where even the more remote sites are still relatively well placed for ease of access to services. - 3.117 Accessibility to key services has also been assessed for each site allocation as part of the site allocation and assessment process.
+- 3.119 Whilst local services are not considered a critical issue for the delivery of the LAPP, they are important to securing the sustainability and attractiveness of communities and wider objectives to reduce car journeys. - 3.120 In relation to healthcare, no critical issues have been raised and further engagement will be required with CCGs to refine future requirements which will be informed by more detailed site information as allocations are confirmed and individual proposals come forward. - 3.121 In relation to local services such as shopping, the City is compact with excellent public transport services to local and City Centre facilities.
+Appendix 4 demonstrates the strong relationship between the site allocations and health and local services facilities in the City, where even the more remote sites are still relatively well placed for ease of access to services (Particularly if compared to residential areas in adjacent Districts). - 3.122 Accessibility to key services has also been assessed for each site allocation as part of the site allocation and assessment process.
 More information on this can be found in the Site Assessment Background Paper.
-The policies of the Local Plan seek to locate new development in the most accessible locations and support new and enhance services where appropriate.
+The policies of the Local Plan seek to locate new development in the most accessible locations and support new and enhanced services where appropriate.